Home | Movie-Reviews | Soundtrack-Reviews | TV Series | About the site | Links

 One day they have an audition for the same movie-role, that could finally become their chance to hit it big.
 But only one of the two will make it.
 Waiting for the next day to hear the decision from the producers becomes a pain, and slowly the faked politeness begins to fade away.
 Since the two also love the same man their deep hatred manifests in scolding.
 But as this doesn't seem to be enough anymore the first objects are thrown.
 Soon a death-feud takes place in this nice little apartment...

 "2LDK" means 2 bedrooms, living-room, dining-room and kitchen.
-That's also the location the whole movie takes place at.
-When the the two main characters are introduced to us it's pretty clear that they couldn't be much more different.
+That's also the location the whole movie takes place in.
+When the the two main characters are introduced it's pretty clear that they couldn't be much more different.
 Nozomi has a morbid sense for order and rules (especially for house rules), doesn't care much for men and prefers theatre over cinema.
 Lana on the opposite has a rich family, is very extroverted and enjoys showing her good looks.

 So, who did win this "Duel"-project I hear you ask.
 Ryuhei Kitamura with "Aragami" or Yukihiko Tsutsumi with "2LDK"?
 For me it's obviously a draw and if you think about it, it's a pretty unnecessary question.
 Who cares, as long as the audience profits und gets an original and entertaining movie to watch?!

-Buy this movie at :
+Buy this movie: